American Idiot: Adaptations

 In late 2005, DJ Party Ben and producer Team9, under the shared alias Dean Gray (a spoonerism of "Green Day"), released an online-only mash-up version of the album—called American Edit.
-This became a cause célèbre when a cease and desist order was served by Green Day's record label.
-Tracks include "American Edit", "Dr. Who on Holiday", "Novocaine Rhapsody", and "Boulevard of Broken Songs."
-Billie Joe Armstrong later stated that he heard one of the songs on the radio and "enjoyed it."
+This became a cause célèbre when a cease and desist order was served by Green Day's record label representatives at Reprise/Warner.
+Tracks include "American Edit", "Dr. Who on Holiday", "Novocaine Rhapsody", and "Boulevard of Broken Songs".
+Billie Joe Armstrong later stated that he heard one of the songs on the radio and "enjoyed it".